IUREDCap/redcap-etl/docs/InstallationGuide.md

 Using a configuration project adds complexity to the setup, and will require an API token for REDCap ETL to access the configuration project.
-The possible advatages of using a configuration project are:
+The possible advantages of using a configuration project are:

 * It allows users who do not have access to the REDCap ETL server to modify configuration information